-3. Plot Number and location
+3. Plot number and location

-1. Next, decide how many plots should be assessed, based on the area and variability of the stratum (See Table 2).
-If open ground within the project boundary is not clearly mapped, then a larger number of plots are required to compensate for this.

-Table 2: Indicates the minimum number of sample plots for uniform and variable strata, based upon the size of each stratum and whether or not open ground is clearly mapped.
+- 1. Next, decide how many plots should be assessed, based on: - a. the area of the stratum - b. the variability of the stratum (See Table 3). - c.
+The extent of open ground and whether it is mapped or not. - Table 3: Indicates the minimum number of sample plots for uniform and variable strata, based upon the size of each stratum and whether or not open ground is clearly mapped.